-- 3.6.1 All candidates must meet the qualifications for the rank to which they are appointed, and are expected to provide, either through professional experience or graduate experience, evidence and continuing potential for: - (a) Excellent teaching or librarianship that commands the respect of students and faculty as demonstrated through such measures as peer evaluations and student evaluations of teaching. - (b) Important professional contributions of local, state or national significance. - (c) Superior professional activity, scholarship and/or creative activity. - (d) Working constructively, collaboratively, productively and professionally to achieve department, library, college and University goals. - 3.6.2 In addition to the minimum criteria for rank stated in this Article, colleges and departments may establish additional criteria for appointment and promotion. - 3.6.3 The University will include in the materials it furnishes to candidates for faculty positions a link informing the candidate of the Agreement, pointing out the provisions on tenure and promotion, and providing contact information for the UFE. - 3.6.4 At the time of appointment, each faculty member will be informed of the criteria for retention, tenure and promotion as described in the departments' and colleges'/library's P&P. The faculty member will also be informed in the offer letter of the four-digit CUPA code associated with the job description for the position into which the faculty member is being hired. - 3.7 Appointment with Tenure.
+- 3.6.1 All candidates must meet the qualifications for the rank to which they are appointed, and are expected to provide, either through professional experience or graduate experience, evidence and continuing potential for: - (a) Excellent teaching or librarianship that commands the respect of students and faculty as demonstrated through such measures as peer evaluations and student evaluations of teaching. - (b) Important professional contributions of local, state or national significance. - (c) Superior professional activity, scholarship and/or creative activity. - (d) Working constructively, collaboratively, productively and professionally to achieve school, department, college, academic unit, and University goals. - 3.6.2 In addition to the minimum criteria for rank stated in this Article, colleges, schools, departments, and academic units may establish additional criterial for appointment and promotion. - 3.6.3 The University will include in the materials it furnishes to candidates for faculty positions a link informing the candidate of the Agreement, pointing out the provisions on tenure and promotion, and providing contact information for the UFE. - 3.6.4 At the time of appointment, each faculty member will be informed of the criteria for retention, tenure and promotion as described in the colleges', schools', departments', and academic units' P & Ps.
+The faculty member will also be informed in the offer letter of the four-digit CUPA code associated with the job description for the position into which the faculty member is being hired.

+- 3.7 Appointment with Tenure.
 Faculty may be hired with tenure at the rank of Associate Professor or Full Professor.
-The process for hiring with tenure must follow the hiring-in procedures as designated in the college, library and department P&P, and it must include the full evaluation process for granting tenure by faculty of the department.
+The process for hiring with tenure must follow the hiring-in procedures as designated in the colleges', schools', departments', and academic units' P & Ps, and it must include the full evaluation process for granting tenure by faculty of the department.
 Those hired in with tenure must, at least, meet the criteria and qualifications for the rank of Associate Professor as indicated in Sections 4.2 and 4.5. - 3.8 Joint Appointments.
-Faculty may be appointed in two (2) or more departments/programs/library subject to the following conditions:

-- 3.8.1 The original appointment must be approved by each of the departments or programs to which it is made. - 3.8.2 The proportion of an appointee's professional responsibilities and rights during the academic year shall be agreed upon in writing at the time of the appointment by the appointee and those departments or programs to which the appointment is made.
+Faculty may be appointed in two (2) or more departments/programs/library subject to the following conditions: - 3.8.1 The original appointment must be approved by each of the departments or programs to which it is made. - 3.8.2 The proportion of an appointee's professional responsibilities and rights during the academic year shall be agreed upon in writing at the time of the appointment by the appointee and those departments or programs to which the appointment is made.
 Ordinarily, at least one-third of the appointee's professional rights and responsibilities must be in each of the departments or programs involved.
 Such proportion shall be changed only through consultation among the appointee and the affected administrative units.
 Changes in the appointment must be approved by the departments or programs to which the appointment was made. - 3.8.3 A joint appointee shall be evaluated for promotion, retention and tenure by a faculty committee whose composition proportionately reflects the division of the faculty member's professional responsibilities between or among the departments or programs to which the appointment is made.
-If the joint appointment is in more than one college or unit, the reviewing committee shall include representation from each. - 3.8.4 The Department/Unit Personnel Committee must include representation from the departments/units involved unless this is impossible due to the number of tenured faculty, in which case tenured faculty from related disciplines will serve. - 3.9 Probationary Appointments.
+If the joint appointment is in more than one college or unit, the reviewing committee shall include representation from each. - 3.8.4 The School/Department/Academic Unit Personnel Committee ("Personnel Committee" or "PC") must include representation from the schools/departments/academic units involved unless this is impossible due to the number of tenured faculty, in which case tenured faculty from related disciplines will serve. - 3.9 Probationary Appointments.
 Faculty may be hired on a tenure track at the rank of Assistant, Associate or Full Professor.